This article may contain *affiliate links. Please see our affiliate disclosure for more details

 You could craft whole articles around sugar-free caramel or chocolate candies.

 Let’s look at one last example.
-This one we will target a keyword with the word “best” in it.
+In this one, we will target a keyword with the word “best” in it.
 Best is a great way to find buyer intent keywords.
 Someone looking for the best candy is likely looking to buy that candy in the near future.

 So for this example, I found the keyword “best candy for Halloween”.
 Now, this keyword is a seasonal one.
 A best Halloween candy search in May is going to be much different from one in October.